Site A

-The Site A/Plot M Disposal Site is located within Red Gate Woods and situated on the former grounds of Argonne National Laboratory and its predecessor, the University of Chicago Metallurgical Laboratory in Cook County, Illinois and is part of the Palos Forest Preserve.
+The Site A/Plot M Disposal Site is located within Red Gate Woods in the Palos Forest Preserves, part of the Forest Preserve District of Cook County.
 The site contains buried radioactive waste from contaminated building debris, and the Chicago Pile-1 (CP-1/CP-2), and Chicago Pile-3 (CP-3) nuclear reactors.
 "Site A" was an early Manhattan Project code for the facility.
 "Plot M" was the code name used for the disposal ground.
+While buried remnants remain, substantial remediation has occurred at the site and it has been certified safe for ordinary public access by Illinois and the EPA since the late 1980s.
+Memorial markers have been placed at Site A, and Plot M.